Why Use this Preview Mode?

 For every page being tested, evaluate the contents of the page with tables highlighted.
 Testers should verify that tables are properly identified as data or layout depending on the purpose of the table and correctly marked up with with table elements, like table, tr, td, th, and the scope attribute.
 This can be done with this Preview Mode as follows:

 - Launch Access Assistant from the site that is being tested and navigate to a page.

 - In Access Assistant, navigate to the project and report where violation instances will be reported and find the module for the page being tested OR create the module if the page has not yet been tested at all.

-- In Access Assistant, select the Inspect button in the toolbar header bar.
+- In Access Assistant, select the Preview Modes button in the toolbar header bar.

 - Select the "Tables" link on the subsequent page.

 - To highlight all tables, select the Highlight All Tables button or view each table individually by selecting each table in the list in Access Assistant.